max-kazak/FCND-Controls-CPP/README.md

 # Results

-Here's some of the simulated scenarios used to tune and test Controller.
+Here are some of the simulated scenarios used to tune and test Controller.

 ## Position Control
 In this scenario I've tested if controller can bring quadcopter to sligthly adjusted position and yaw and how fast quadcopter converges to the new state.